-Your character determines whether your friends, classmates, and family me ess see you as a loader, respect you as a role model, and ultimately, feel their interactions with you help hem become better people.
+Your character determines whether your friends, classmates, and family meters see you as a leader, respect you as a role model, and ultimately, feel their interactions with you help hem become better people.

-But we values and personal attributes comprise character?
+But values and personal attributes comprise character?
 To name just a few, character is defined by:

-- CARING Carin and content for others reat the Sot of the Gold Rule "Treat others as you want them to treat you." - HONESTY Be honest with vourself and with others if every interaction.
-Honesty and integrity are the core values that make respect, courage, and trustworthiness possible. - ACTIONS Your actions not your intentions or words are well define your character.
-Often, these become acts of courage, such as taring stand against injustice, prejudice, cruelty, and other inhumane believors. - compels you to do the right thing, follow through on your part ses, and be account the for your actions.
-Personal rights are only possess if they're accompany to responsibility. - ACCEPTATE Thracter thread the we accept others differences and appreciate how discistly strengthens our society. - CTIZENSHIP People of strong moral character don't sit on the sidelines.
+CARING Carin and current for others reat the Sot of the Golden Rule - "Treat others as you want them as treat you."

+HONESTY Be honest with yourself and with others in every interaction.
+Honesty and integral, are the core values that make respect, courage, and trustworthiness possible.

+- ACTIONS Your actions not your intentions or words are vibrations o - COMPLETY Your sense of responsibility is can compels you to do the right thing, follow through on your purchases, and be accountable for your actions.
+Personal rights are only possess if they're accompany to responsibility. - ACCEPTAGE preacter the differences and appreciate how discustly strengthens our society. - CITIZENSHIP People of strong moral character don't sit on the sidelines.
 Contribute your "fair share" participate fully as a concerned student, volunteer, and voter. - TRUSTWORTHINESS Trust can't be granted; it can only be earned.
 Deliver on your promises.
 Act honestly at every turn. - ENIPATHY When you empathize with others, you go beyond kindness and caring; you truly begin to see the world from someone else's perspective. - RESPECT Respect for yourself and for others is an integral component of character.
 Without respect, caring and empathy are empty expressions.
 Respect is what enables us to accept and appreciate others' differences.